julianmak/NEMO-related/docs/compilation_notes/Oxford_ARC.rst

   ssh [-X] phys????@arcus-b.arc.ox.ac.uk

-On doing ``module list`` we should for the first time see no modules are loaded by default.
-If there are do ``module purge`` just for safety.
+On first login doing ``module list`` should show no modules; if there are then might want to do ``module purge`` just for safety.
 Doing ``module avail`` shows the list of modules available.
 I'm going to use the ``gcc`` one, and by doing

 .. code-block:: bash

   module load /netcdf-parallel/4.4__mvapich2__gcc

-this loads NetCDF4 as well as its dependencies (which should be HDF5, gcc4.9.2 and the relevant mvapich.
-Once I've done this I did
+this loads NetCDF4 as well as its dependencies (which should be HDF5, gcc4.9.2 and the relevant mvapich); I added that line to ``~/.bashrc`` so it loads from now on when logging in.
+Then I did

 .. code-block:: bash

   echo $LD_LIBRARY_PATH
   > /system/software/arcus-b/lib/netcdf/4.4/mvapich2-2.1.0__gcc-4.9.2/lib:/system/software/arcus-b/lib/hdf5/1.8.12/mvapich2-2.1.0__gcc-4.9.2/lib ...

 which tells me where the NetCDF and HDF5 libraries live.
-Then for XIOS I do
+So for XIOS I do

 .. code-block:: bash